zeel48/Inventory-management/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+The "Inventory-management" project is a Next.js application designed for inventory management purposes.
+It is a web application built using JavaScript and CSS, utilizing the Next.js framework for efficient development and deployment.
+The project setup includes standard configurations for Next.js, such as next/font for Google Font optimization and Tailwind CSS for styling.
+The code structure follows typical web application architecture, with components stored in organized directories.
+However, there is no detailed description or documentation explaining specific features or functionalities.